tanujAgg/cross-domain-storage/README.md

     A Note on the Name
   </b>
   <p>
-    Yes, yes - it's called "Cookie Toss", but it uses localStorage.
+    Yes, yes - it's called "Cross Domain Cookie", but it uses localStorage.
 In the first iteration, cookies were used, but due to current and upcoming changes to browser cookie policies, not to mention larger hard drive allowances for LS, it made more sense to move it to be localStorage based.
   </p>
   <p>
-    "Cookie Toss" it will remain, though.
+    "Cross Domain Cookie" it will remain, though.
   </p>
 </div>